 This way, the broken link building method is highly beneficial to web admins and SEOs.
 Since web admins will get the replacement of their broken link by getting high-quality content, and SEOs will earn a link to boost their website traffic.

-The real reason behind the working of broken link building is not about gaming the algorithm.
-Instead, it is about providing value by helping editors fix the real profile.
+The real reason behind the working of broken link building isn’t about gaming the algorithm.
+Instead, it’s about providing value by helping editors fix the real profile.

-Building broken links is not just a white-hat link-building tactic; it’s a solid way to build credibility, drive traffic, and foster long-term relationships.
+Building broken links isn’t just a white-hat link-building tactic; it’s a solid way to build credibility, drive traffic, and foster long-term relationships.
 Let’s explore some of the key benefits of building broken links.

 The key to building broken links is to get backlinks from strong and authoritative websites, usually with a domain rating of 70 or above.
 Unlike generic link placement, where you might be shooting in the dark, broken link placements are a sure-shot way to build link-building opportunities that Google trusts.

-This practice is not random; broken link-building opportunities are often found in articles, guides, and resources your readers go through every day.
+This practice isn’t random; broken link-building opportunities are often found in articles, guides, and resources your readers go through every day.

 The reason why this matters is that search engines value context; therefore, a link embedded into your topic signals authority and relevance compared to a sidebar or footer link.